DaveVoorhis/EnterpriseExemplar/README.md

 # EnterpriseExemplar

-Working illustration of a database-driven enterprise application backend, frontend, integration tests and Docker deployment.
+Working and work-in-progress illustration of a database-driven enterprise application backend, frontend, integration tests and Docker deployment.

+NOTE: Since this is work in progress, at any time there may be non-working, partly working or parts-all-over-the-workbench components.
+Currently, the selenium_tests subproject is a mostly parts-on-the-workbench.

 For details see:
 - [java_backend/README.md](./java_backend/README.md)